fgremper/CloudStudio/ApiReference.md

 Method: GET

 Retrieves a list of user and branches for a given repository.
-Also returns a the last time the origin has been updated.
+Also returns time of the last origin information update.

 #### Parameters